levelupai/waldorf/README.md

 You can use Waldorf on any task that requires parallel computing.

-One of its many uses is to compute rollouts in a MCTS simulation (for example, in game-playing AIs).
+One of its many uses is to compute rollouts in an MCTS simulation (for example, in game-playing AIs).

 Here is a simple illustration: